gotchoices/votetorrent/README.md

         * If block contains any voters who have already voted, the entire block is rejected and members should retry with a fresh set of peers (with duplicate whispered to peers)
     * Authority unencrypts the voter and vote lists from each block and appends them to the final tally in further scrambled order
 * Polling closes:
-    * Final solicitation result contains: list of voters (public info + signature of solicitation); list of votes (votes and identifiers)
+    * Final election result contains: list of voters (public info + signature of election); list of votes (votes and identifiers)
-    * Voters and votes are sorted by voter ID and vote identifier respectively
+    * Voters and votes are sorted by voter key and vote nonce respectively
-    * Within closing time frame, authority signs the solicitation result digest
+    * Within closing time frame, authority signs the election result digest
+    * Authority get's one or more time authority signatures
 * Peer validation process:
     * Signed results sent out to DHT; participating peers verify:
         * Results were published in time